Tom Cole: Early life, education, and academic career

 Cole was born in Shreveport, Louisiana, the son of John D. Cole and Helen Te Ata (née Gale); the latter was the first Native American elected to the Oklahoma Senate.
-They returned to Oklahoma, where family on both sides lived.
-His ancestors had been in the territory for five generations, and he was raised in Moore, halfway between Oklahoma City and Norman.

-Cole graduated from Grinnell College in 1971 with a BA in history.
+Cole is an enrolled member of the Chickasaw Nation.
+He has said, "I was raised to think of myself as Native American and, most importantly, as Chickasaw."
+Cole has said that a great-aunt of his was the Native American storyteller Te Ata.

+A fifth-generation Oklahoman, Cole lived in various locations during his childhood due to his father's military background.
+His family returned to Oklahoma when he was in sixth grade.
+He graduated from Moore High School in 1967 and from Grinnell College in 1971.
 His postgraduate degrees include an MA from Yale University (1974) and a PhD from the University of Oklahoma (1984), both in British history.
 Cole's PhD thesis was Life and Labor in the Isle of Dogs: The Origins and Evolution of an East London Working-Class Community, 1800–1980.
 He did research abroad as a Thomas J. Watson Fellow and was a Fulbright Fellow (1977–78) at the University of London.
-He served as an assistant professor in history and politics in college before entering politics and winning political office.
+He served as an assistant professor of history and politics before winning political office.

 Early political career

-Following his mother, who served as a state representative and senator, Cole was elected to the Oklahoma Senate in 1988, serving until 1991.
-He chaired the Oklahoma Republican Party for much of the 1980s.
-He resigned from the state senate mid-term to accept an appointment as executive director of the National Republican Congressional Committee.
+Cole worked on the staff of U.S. Rep. Mickey Edwards of Oklahoma from 1982 to 1984.
+He chaired the Oklahoma Republican Party from 1985 to 1989.
+Cole served in the Oklahoma Senate from 1988 to 1991.
+He was the executive director of the National Republican Congressional Committee from 1991 to 1993.

 From 1995 to 1999, he served as Oklahoma's secretary of state, appointed by Governor Frank Keating.
 He assisted with the recovery efforts after the 1995 Oklahoma City bombing.

-Building on his involvement in national politics, Cole resigned from Keating's administration when asked to become chief of staff to the Republican National Committee.
+Cole resigned from Keating's administration when asked to become chief of staff to the Republican National Committee.
+Cole served in that role from 1999 to 2001.

-Cole spent two years working as a paid consultant for the United States Chamber of Commerce, but his primary effort in politics was as a political consultant for candidates.
-Along with partners Sharon Hargrave Caldwell and Deby Snodgrass, his firm (Cole, Hargrave, Snodgrass and Associates) played a large part in strengthening the Republican Party in Oklahoma.
-He backed a number of candidates who were elected to office during the Republican Revolution of 1994, when it gained dominance in the state.
-Among their clients have been Keating, J. C. Watts, Tom Coburn, Frank Lucas, Mary Fallin, Wes Watkins, Steve Largent, Chip Pickering, and Linda Lingle.